gstripling/Generative_AI/SPL- Explore and Evaluate Model Garden/instructions/en.md

 **Prompt design**: Prompt design allows you to interact with a model via a simple UI and tune the model with your own data.
 **Deployment**: Model Garden can help you deploy your models to a production environment.

-Model Garden is a platform that helps you discover, test, customize, and deploy Vertex AI and select OSS models and assets.
-To explore the AI models and APIs that are available on Vertex AI, go to Model Garden in the Google Cloud console.
 One of the availble models through Model Garden is the Natural Language API.
 The Cloud Natural Language API lets you extract entities from text, perform sentiment and syntactic analysis, and classify text into categories.

-However, in practice, these pre-built models may not be sufficient for all situations.
-AutoML uses machine learning to analyze the structure and meaning of text data.
-You can use AutoML to train an ML model to classify text data into categories which the Natural Language API was not trained to predict.
-In this lab, you learn how to use Generative AI studio to create and experiment with prompts for various generative AI uses cases.
-You will explore the Gen AI Studio UI, and you will create text and code prompts and chats.
+In this lab, you explore Model Garden and how to use Generative AI studio to create and experiment with prompts for your use case.

 ## Generative AI Studio
 Gen AI Studio is a feature of Vertex AI.
-It makes writing and tuning prompts for text and code generation simple and intuative.
+It makes writing and tuning prompts for text, chats, and code generation simple and intuative.

 ## Objectives